nikitasharma-data27/Titanic-Survival-Analysis/README.md

 Predicting survival of Titanic passengers using Python.
 This project contains EDA, preprocessing, a Logistic Regression baseline, and business insights.

 ## Files
-- `Titanic_EDA_LogReg.ipynb` — Jupyter notebook with code, plots and commentary.
+- `notebook120dae42c0.ipynb` — Jupyter notebook with code, plots and commentary.

 ## Data